404Wolf/stainless-technical-breifing-natug/document.typ

 = Introduction

-== Program Background
+== Background

-Creating nanoscale structures is a tricky task; it hard to achieve precision and rigidity for useful structures.
-Structural DNA Nanotechnology involves the strategic placement of Watson-Crick DNA base pairings to use DNA as a building block for tiny nanostructures.
+Creating nanoscale structures is a tricky task, as it is very hard to achieve adequate precision and rigidity at such small scale. _Structural DNA Nanotechnology_ is a field within biochemistry that uses DNA as a building block for tiny nanostructures.
+DNA is a uniquly good candidate because it self assembles, can be synthesized, and is of the right scale.

 #figure(
   image("./resources/nanotube.png", width: 50%), caption: [Example DNA Nanotube @shermanNanotubeDesign],